durandtibo/redcat/README.md

 Please check the [get started page](https://durandtibo.github.io/redcat/get_started) to see how to install only some specific packages or other alternatives to install the library.

+The following is the corresponding `redcat` versions and supported Python, PyTorch and NumPy versions.

 | `redcat` | `numpy`        | `torch`       | `python`      |
 |----------|----------------|---------------|---------------|
 | `0.0.8`  | `>=1.21,<1.26` | `>=1.11,<2.1` | `>=3.9,<3.12` |

 ## Contributing